hachiya-kurisu/kaori/README.md

 ## echo through the city's pulse

-* kaori listens on ::1
+* kaori listens on [::1]:1965 unless told otherwise
-* combine with relayd to share with the world
+* bridge the gap to worlds beyond with relayd

 ## geminispace